 Sadly, LaMont Toliver, Director of the UMBC Meyerhoff Scholars Program and Assistant Dean of Undergraduate Education, died suddenly on February 28, 2012.
 Mr. Toliver was a valued member of the iCubed leadership team and his death represents a tragic loss to this project, the Meyerhoff Scholars Program, and the entire University community.

 Your input matters!
-Please plan to complete the very important iCubed beginning-of-the-year survey that is being sent to you electronically!
+Please plan to complete the very important iCubed end-of-the-year survey that is will be sent to you electronically during Summer 2014!
 Thank you.